Staff and Contact Information

 Website: Elaine Clisham

 Peter has been actively engaged in the areas of housing and sustainable development and community revitalization for the past 20 years.
 Before taking the helm of New Jersey Future in December 2007, he was chief of policy and community development for the New Jersey Housing & Mortgage Finance Agency, where he guided investment programs and developed a comprehensive state housing policy for use by the Department of Community Affairs.
 Prior to joining the HMFA, he oversaw all planning and real estate development activities for Isles, a private nonprofit community development organization in Trenton.
-Peter is a licensed New Jersey Professional Planner and holds a B.S. in Economics from the Wharton School of the University of Pennsylvania.
+Peter holds a B.S. in Economics from the Wharton School of the University of Pennsylvania.
 Email Pete (pkasabachnjfutureorg) or reach by phone at 609-393-0008 ext.
 104.

 Tim is responsible for the original research and data analysis that support New Jersey Future’s policy development.
 He regularly documents his research results in a variety of products, including full-length research reports and the twice-monthly Future Facts electronic newsletter.
 He also ensures that all of New Jersey Future’s products and media communications are quantitatively accurate and defensible.
 Tim frequently provides data and advice to colleague organizations, serving as an informal research consultant to the smart growth community at large.
 His analysis and commentary have been featured by a wide range of state and national media outlets.
 Tim holds a B.S. in mathematics from Ursinus College, an M.S. in statistics from the University of Virginia, and a master’s in city and regional planning (M.C.R.P.) from the Bloustein School of Planning and Public Policy at Rutgers University.
 Prior to joining New Jersey Future, Tim worked for six years as a mathematical statistician for the Bureau of the Census in Washington, D.C.
 Email Tim (timevansnjfutureorg) or reach by phone at 609-393-0008 ext.
 103.

-Marianne is an accountant who has primary responsibility for all office administration, including budgeting, financial record keeping and database management.
-She earned her accounting degree from the Philadelphia College of Textiles and Science, and served as an auditor for a public accounting firm in Trenton.
+Marianne is an accountant who has primary responsibility for all office administration, including budgeting, financial recordkeeping and database management.
+She earned her accounting degree from the Philadelphia College of Textiles and Science, and previously served as an auditor for a public accounting firm in Trenton.
 Email Marianne (mariannejannnjfutureorg) or reach by phone at 609-393-0008 ext.
 101.

-Chris is responsible for policy development and advocacy across a host of policy issues including state and regional planning, environmental protection, transportation, and economic development incentives.
-She co-chaired the Transfer of Development Rights Statewide Policy Task Force and spearheaded New Jersey Future’s Smart Housing initiative.
-Chris serves as Treasurer for the Conserve Wildlife Foundation, is a trustee for the Council on Affordable Housing and the Environment, and sits on the Clean Water Council of New Jersey.
+Chris directs New Jersey Future’s water programs to upgrade urban water infrastructure, mainstream green infrastructure, and facilitate Jersey Water Works.
+She also leads New Jersey Future’s policy development and advocacy across a host of issues including sustainable infrastructure, climate resilience, regional planning and incentives for compact, equitable growth.
+She spearheads collaborative efforts to reshape land use policies and public investments so that they strengthen communities.
+Chris is a member of the Clean Water Council of New Jersey and the U.S. Water Alliance.
 Her career experience includes serving as the assistant director of the Capital City Redevelopment Corporation, as well as working for the MSM Regional Council (now PlanSmart NJ), the Eagleton Institute, and the Office of State Planning.
 She holds a master’s degree in Public Affairs from the Woodrow Wilson School at Princeton University, where she concentrated in Urban and Regional Planning.
 Email Chris (csturmnjfutureorg) or reach by phone at 609-393-0008 ext.
 114.